-Artist / Maker / Writer - I am a full time working visual artist, HSC Visual Arts mentor and a sometimes drawing teacher.
+Artist / Maker - I am a full time visual artist AND HSC Visual Arts mentor.

 You can see my day to day arts practice here on Instagram http://instagram.com/leoniebarton